nikaaluu/neurothesis/README.md

 By automating various steps and standardizing the analytical process, these scripts ensure that the analysis is reproducible and can be uniformly applied to all samples.

 ## Project Overview
 It primarily involves MMqPCR analysis to assess the telomere length based on the Cq values.
-Two scripts were made based from two differnt protocols: Cawthon (2009) and Martin et al. (2024).
-The one that was finally used was the one based on Cawthon (2009).
+Two scripts were made based on the protocol proposed by Martin et al. (2024).
 Additionally, there is a separate script that plotted the efficiency curves of the primers used.

 The project covers:
 - Monochrome Multiplex Quantitative PCR (MMqPCR) analysis of telomere length (TL)